CurtisBelt/automatic-login/README.md

 For now, it only works with username and password "admin".

-1. Create super admin user called "admin" with password "admin".
+1. Create super admin user called "curtisbelt" with password "curtisbelt".
-2. Activate **Automatic Login** to login as "admin" automatically.
+2. Activate **Automatic Login** to login as "curtisbelt" automatically.